GCOM7140/group-project/README.md

 ## Grading Breakdown

-Your final grade for the group project will be determined based on both your report and presentation, according to the following breakdown:
+Your final grade for the group project will be determined based on your report and presentation, according to the following breakdown:

 Grading Component          | Percentage of Total Grade|
 ---------------------------|:------------------------:|